 As for her campaign donations to Kaneshiro, Walden pointed out that she contributes to many candidates, including others who ran for city prosecutor.

-Kaneshiro, by contrast, said Walden approached him about selling the property for Safe House.
+Kaneshiro, by contrast, said Walden approached him about selling the property for the Safe House.
 He didn’t recall many details about his dealings with Walden, saying that he left the negotiations up to other city officials.

 In a July interview with Civil Beat, Kaneshiro downplayed his relationship with the real estate investor.
 He said he first met her when she worked on a rival campaign for Pacarro in 2010.
 Their only other meeting not related to the Safe House, he said, was at a restaurant several years later when she came to his table to say hello.